tristanlatr/autogit/readme.md

 ### autogit: Automatic git updates

 This script is designed to programatically synchronyze git repositories: pull and push changes.

+It should not require human intervention after launched.
+I use this script to automatically update configuration files synhced with git accross multiple servers.

-The key feature is that the default merge strategy is safe as long as your repository is not is the midle of a merge conflict.
-Safe in the way that if a merge conflict happend during pull, the script will roll back to previous state.
+The key feature is that this script will roll back the repository to previous state if there is a merge conflict during pull.

 Usage summary: `autogit.sh [-h] [-k <SSH Key>] [-c <Git clone URL>] [-b <Branch>] [-u <Strategy>] [-m <Commit msg text> ] [-f <Commit msg file>] [-t <Commit hash to reset>] [-i <Number of commits to show>] [-s <Number of stash to keep>] [-a] [-q] [-x <Remote>] -r <Repository path>,[<Repository path>...]`